EDUCBA Logo

 • Net income is taken directly from the Income statement.

-• It represents the income available to shareholders after taxes, depreciation, amortization, interest expenses, and the payment to preferred dividends.
+• It represents the income available to shareholders after taxes, depreciation, amortization, interest expenses, and the payment of preferred dividends.

-• Non-cash charges are items that affect net income but do not involve the payment of cash.
+• Non-cash charges affect net income but do not involve cash payments.

-• Some of the common non-cash items are listed below.
+• Some of the common non-cash items are as follows.

-• Since interest is tax-deductible, after-tax interest is added back to the net income
+• Since interest is tax-deductible, after-tax interest is added to the net income.

-• Interest cost is a cash flow to one of the stakeholder’s of the firm (debt holders), and hence, it forms a part of FCFF
+• Interest cost is a cash flow to one of the firm’s stakeholders (debt holders), and hence, it forms a part of FCFF.

 Capital Expenditure

-• Investment in fixed assets is the cash outflow required for the company to maintain and grow its operations
+• Investment in fixed assets is the cash outflow necessary for the company to maintain and grow its operations.

 Change in Working Capital

-• The working capital changes that affect FCFF are items such as Inventories, Accounts Receivables, and Accounts Payable.
+• The working capital changes affecting FCFF are Inventories, Accounts Receivables, and Accounts Payable.
 This definition of working capital excludes cash and cash equivalents and short-term debt (notes payable and the current portion of long-term debt payable).

-• Do not include non-operating current assets and liabilities, e.g. dividends payable etc.
+• Do not include non-operating current assets and liabilities, e.g., dividends payable.

 Basic Example of FCFF (Free Cash Flow to Firm)